fadden/CiderPress2/DiskArc/Disk/DART-notes.md

 ## File Structure ##

 Files have a header, followed by chunks of data, which may be stored with or without compression.
-Each chunk holds 40 524-byte blocks, stored as 40 512-byte blocks followed by 40 sets of 12-byte
+Each 20960-byte chunk holds 40 524-byte blocks, stored as 40 512-byte blocks followed by 40 sets
-tag data.
+of 12-byte tag data.
 An 800KB disk will have 40 chunks, while a 1440KB disk will have 72 chunks.

-The chosen compression is applied to all blocks, and the output is retained even if it's larger than the original.
+The chosen compression is applied individually to each chunk, and the output is retained even if it's larger than the original.

 All multi-byte values are stored in big-endian order.